-Google rolled out an update to their search quality rating guidelines in December 2022.
+Google rolled out an update to their search quality rater guidelines in December 2022.
 One of the most significant changes that impacts content creators is that EAT has been reincarnated as EEAT.
+Read on as Imperial Rank SEO explains the full Google E-E-A-T guidelines and their implications for content creation.

-Gaining an understanding of these updates is a key step in producing content that people enjoy reading, and ultimately, Google enjoys reading.
-We’ve done some of the work for you by reading through all 176 pages of Google SEO updates 2022 and pulling out the crucial elements that everyone involved in content creation needs to know.
+Understanding these updates is a key step in producing content that users, and ultimately Google, enjoy reading.
+We’ve done some of the work for you by reading through all 176 pages of Google SEO Updates 2022 and pulling out the crucial elements that everyone involved in content creation needs to know.

-These are the most important updates to Google’s search quality rating guidelines for content creation:
+These are the most important updates to Google’s search quality rater guidelines for content creation:

-- The focus on ‘people-first’ content that is helpful and useful to readers (this isn’t hot-off-the-press; Google has already been concentrating on this for a while, but it’s so vital that we’re mentioning it again in this article)
+- The focus on ‘people-first’ content that is helpful and useful to readers (this isn’t hot-off-the-press or unique to the Google EAT algorithm update; Google has already been concentrating on this for a while, but it’s so vital that we’re mentioning it again in this article)

 - The addition of ‘originality’ when assessing the quality of the main content